majkinetor/au/README.md

 ### Manual checksums

-Sometimes invoking `chocolateyInstall.ps1` during the automatic checksum could be problematic so you need to disable it using `ChecksuFor none` and get the checksum some other way.
+Sometimes invoking `chocolateyInstall.ps1` during the automatic checksum could be problematic so you need to disable it using update option `ChecksumFor none` and get the checksum some other way.
 Function `Get-RemoteChecksum` can be used to simplify that:

 ```powershell
     $url     = $download_page.links | ? href -match '\.exe$' | select -First 1 -expand href